julienrwe/dam-documentation/src/general.md

 Thanks to the disruptive impact of blockchain technology, innovation hasn’t slowed down.
 New payment apps are already being developed using this decentralized ledger, which has a number of advantages like improved security and increased transparency.

 In a world where digitization is on the rise, **blockchain enables the representation of value online and allows for easy digitization of real-world assets**.
-It can help businesses **streamline their processes by incorporating their own business rules into a shared ecosystem**.
+It can help businesses **streamline their processes by incorporating their own business rules into a shared ecosystem** as well.
 All information stored on the database is unalterable and immutable, and can be verified at any time.

 This transparency provides distributors and merchants with a more efficient value chain, resulting in reduced operating costs and a top-notch customer experience. **This is the essence of what the World Digital Currency solution has to offer.**